Two people missing after two boats collide on James River in Newport News

-NEWPORT NEWS, Va., (WVEC) -- Newport News Fire Department divers are currently searching for 2 people after two boats collided on the James River, an official said.
+NEWPORT NEWS, Va., (WVEC) -- Newport News Fire Department divers are currently searching for two people after two boats collided on the James River, an official said.

 Dispatch was called around 8:07 a.m. to a report of two boats that collided at the James River near the coal pier at 23rd Street and West Avenue, Battalion Chief Wesley Rogers said.

-Four people were transported to a local hospital and two are in critical condition, Rogers said.
+Four people were transported to a local hospital — two are in critical condition, Rogers said.

 Divers from the fire department are currently search for two people missing, he said.